vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/1_LIFE_OF_ABHINAVAGUPTA.md

 In view of the facts stated above and supported by the authority of Abhinavagupta himself, quoted in full in Appendix (A), the statement of Pandit Madhusudan Kaul of the Kashmir Research Department in his introduction to the I. P. V., Vol. II, P. 7 about the name of Abhinava's father requires correction.
 His statement runs as follows:

-*He received instruction in the Pratyabhijñā Šāstra from his father Laksmanagupta, son of Narasimhagupta and pupil to Utpala"
+*He received instruction in the Pratyabhijñā śāstra from his father Laksmanagupta, son of Narasimhagupta and pupil to Utpala"

 Lakṣmanagupta, though undoubtedly a teacher of Abhinava in Pratyabhijñā was certainly not his father; nor was there a relation of father and son between Narasimha gupta and Lakṣmanagupta.
 The father of the latter, according to the following statement of Abhinaya, was Utpalācārya :